variablenix/mk_ldap_mail_users_groups/README.md

 # Creating mail users and distribution groups in LDAP

 ## Mail Accounts
 This tool interactively gathers some preliminary information and creates an email account using an objectClass and user attributes from [pastfix-book.schema](https://github.com/variablenix/ldap-mail-schema/blob/master/postfix-book.schema).
 Both HTML and plain-text welcome emails are supported and customizable.
 This tool also assumes there is a `~/.pwf` file that exists containing the LDAP admin credentials so that write access is granted for creating LDAP accounts.
-This file should always have 400 permissions so that nobody but the owner has read-only access.
+This file should always have 400 permissions so that nobody but the root owner has read-only access.
 If the file does not exist one can use

 `echo -n secret > ~/.pwf; chmod 400 ~/.pwf`